Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Identify raster cell/README.md

 ## Use case

-You may want to identify a raster layer to get its exact cell value in the case the approximate value conveyed by its symbology is not sufficient.
+You may want to identify a raster layer to get its exact cell value in case the approximate value conveyed by its symbology is not sufficient.
 The information available for the raster cell depends on the type of raster layer being identified.
 For example, a 3-band satellite or aerial image might provide 8-bit RGB values, whereas a digital elevation model (DEM) would provide floating point z values.
 By identifying a raster cell of a DEM, you can retrieve the precise elevation of a location.

 ## How to use the sample